 In one scene, Cruise investigates the now-abandoned MetLife Stadium, where he informs us that the 2017 New York Giants were the winners in humanity’s final Super Bowl.
 Yeah, sure.
 Or, you now, the Pats.

-#205 on The Greatest Movie Themessee more on Oblivion
+#93 on The Best Space Moviessee more on Oblivion

 In 2006's Click, Adam Sandler uses a magic remote to jump through time, including a brief stop in 2017 - where Britney Spears is still married to Kevin Federline and Michael Jackson is still alive.
 In this scene, the time-traveling remote control fast-forwards to 2017, where a fat and divorced Sandler meets his teenage children.